Configure RDBMS in Helm chart

 orchestration.data.secondaryStorage.rdbms.history.batchOperationResolveIncidentHistoryTTL | ISO-8601 duration | "" | TTL for resolve-incident history. |

-orchestration.data.secondaryStorage.rdbms.history.connectionPool.idleTimeout | ISO-8601 duration | "" | Maximum time a connection may remain idle. |
+orchestration.data.secondaryStorage.rdbms.history.connectionPool.idleTimeout | ISO-8601 duration | "" | Maximum time a connection can remain idle. |

 orchestration.data.secondaryStorage.rdbms.history.connectionPool.maxLifetime | ISO-8601 duration | "" | Maximum lifetime of a JDBC connection. |